 Check out our Q&A with modern butcher Rosso & Flynn before your next cookout or this year's 4th of July BBQ.

-Like most Americans, we love celebrating the 4th with an informal feast of hot dogs and hamburgers.
+Like most Americans, we love celebrating the 4th with an informal feast of hot dogs and hamburgers (and we take this 4th of July recipe inspiration very seriously).
 However, this year, we're ready to up our grill-game and treat our guests to something special.

 We reached out to our friend and neighbor Lisa Flynn from Austin TX's Rosso & Flynn, a modern online butcher dedicated to transparency, freshness and supporting local farmers.
 Lisa and her team know a thing or two about impressing guests with unique (and delicious!) cuts of meat and cooking techniques.